 These verses hold significant epistemological and philosophical implications, particularly in the context of religious and moral knowledge.
 Proverbs 1:7 emphasises the foundational role of reverence for God in acquiring knowledge.
 From an epistemological standpoint, it suggests that one's worldview and understanding of the world should start with a humble acknowledgement of a higher power or divine source of wisdom.
-In this perspective, knowledge is seen as a pursuit that should be grounded in a sense of awe and respect for God, which, according to Ijezie, can only be achieved through the knowledge of the word of God.142 Proverbs 9:10, like Proverbs 1:7, underscores the centrality of a reverent relationship with God in acquiring wisdom and understanding.
+In this perspective, knowledge is seen as a pursuit that should be grounded in a sense of awe and respect for God, which, according to Ijezie, can only be achieved through the knowledge of the word of God.52 Proverbs 9:10, like Proverbs 1:7, underscores the centrality of a reverent relationship with God in acquiring wisdom and understanding.
 It implies that true wisdom is not merely the accumulation of facts or intellectual prowess but is intimately connected to a deep and respectful knowledge of God.
-In this sense, it suggests that one's faith and spiritual beliefs profoundly shape their worldview and understanding of reality.143 The epistemological significance of these verses can be understood in several ways:
+In this sense, it suggests that one's faith and spiritual beliefs profoundly shape their worldview and understanding of reality.53 The epistemological significance of these verses can be understood in several ways:

-141 Luke Emehiele Ijezie, "Biblical Wisdom as Foundation for Human Growth and National Greatness: A Paradigm for Post-Centenary Nigeria," JORAS, 4 (2014): 44.
+51 Luke Emehiele Ijezie, "Biblical Wisdom as Foundation for Human Growth and National Greatness: A Paradigm for Post-Centenary Nigeria," JORAS, 4 (2014): 44.

-First, faith or a religious worldview can be foundational to one's epistemological framework.144 One's beliefs about God and the divine are central to understanding the world, morality, and knowledge.
+First, faith or a religious worldview can be foundational to one's epistemological framework.54 One's beliefs about God and the divine are central to understanding the world, morality, and knowledge.
 In an epistemological context, these verses suggest that one's faith or relationship with God is foundational in acquiring knowledge and wisdom.
 Faith provides a framework for understanding the world, one's place, and ethical principles.
 It also implies recognising moral and ethical standards set by a higher authority, which guide individuals in discerning right from wrong.

-The fear of the LORD can also be seen as an attitude of humility and openness to learning, encouraging a receptive mindset in the pursuit of knowledge.145 However, their interpretation may vary among different faith traditions.
-Some may view these verses as a call to prioritise religious faith as the basis for all
+The fear of the LORD can also be seen as an attitude of humility and openness to learning, encouraging a receptive mindset in the pursuit of knowledge.55 However, their interpretation may vary among different faith traditions.
+Some may view these verses as a call to prioritise religious faith as the basis for all knowledge, while others emphasise the importance of a solid moral and ethical foundation.
+While faith is presented as a foundational element in these verses, it does not negate the value of other forms of knowledge, such as empirical, scientific,

-142 Ijezie, 42.
+52 Ijezie, 42.

-143 Joseph W. Koterski, Biblical Wisdom Literature: Course Guidebook (Chantilly, Virginia: The Great Courses, 2009), 75.
+53 Joseph W. Koterski, Biblical Wisdom Literature: Course Guidebook (Chantilly, Virginia: The Great Courses, 2009), 75.

-144 Paul McLaughlin and Mark R. McMinn, "Studying Wisdom: Toward a Christian Integrative Perspective," Faculty Publications - Grad School of Clinical Psychology Paper 138 (2015): http://digitalcommons.georgefox.edu/gscp_fac/138.
+54 Paul McLaughlin and Mark R. McMinn, "Studying Wisdom: Toward a Christian Integrative Perspective," Faculty Publications - Grad School of Clinical Psychology Paper 138 (2015): http://digitalcommons.georgefox.edu/gscp_fac/138.

-145 Gericke, 1-2.
+55 Gericke, 1-2.